The problems with beliefs

 If you have awareness of abstracting, you can then begin to replace believing with thinking.
 Knowledge, observation, rational thinking, curiosity, and skepticism trump beliefs every time.

-Instead of owning beliefs, we can utilize hypothesis, theory, and models to make predictions about things in the world.
+Instead of owning beliefs, we can utilize hypotheses, theories, and models to make predictions about things in the world.
 In its semantic form, we can replace "belief" words with "thinking" words which better describes the formation of our ideas.
 We can use our imaginations to create new hypothesis towards desired goals.
 The wonder of the universe gives us a powerful feeling of inquisitiveness.
 Certainly we will fail sometimes, but disowning beliefs allows us to correct our mistakes without submitting our ideas to years or centuries of traditional time consuming barriers.
 Theory coupled with imagination can yield inventive thoughts and points of views.
 By further understanding our language and eliminating unworkable essence words, we can communicate without resorting to preconceived ideas based on past beliefs.
 Our feeling of wonder about the universe provides us the fuel for exploration; how much more magnificent the results from useful thoughts than ones based on belief or faith.

 Sagan, C., Duryan, A., "Shadows of Forgotten Ancestors," p.
 198